IvanBongiorni/aivan/posts/overwiew-of-attention-mechanisms-in-neural-networks.md

 ## Limits of “vanilla” Seq2seq models

-Current attention mechanisms come from research on Seq2seq networks, which goal is to transform an input sequence into another (sorry for oversimplifying, but I don’t want to waste your time).
+Current attention mechanisms come from research on **Seq2seq networks**, which goal is to transform an input sequence into another (sorry for oversimplifying, but I don’t want to waste your time).
-They are constituted of an Encoder generating a representation of the input sequence, and a Decoder that receives it and produces another sequence as output.
-Before the rise of Transformer networks, Seq2seq models use to be the SOTA in important fields of Deep Learning such as NMT, chatbots, text summarization and image captioning.
+Before the rise of Transformer networks, Seq2seq models use to be the SOTA in important fields of Deep Learning such as NMT, chatbots, and text summarization.

 Their problems are well known: *they struggle to process long sequences*.

-Imagine a typical seq2seq model with LSTM layers:
+Imagine a typical seq2seq model with Recurrent (LSTM or GRU) layers:

 <div>
   <img src="../images/seq2seq_00.png">
 </div>

+Thn encoder generates a representation of the input sequence, and a decoder receives it and produces another sequence as output.
-Assume a very relevant bit of information is located far away in the input sequence (let’s say at the very beginning of it).
+What happens when a very relevant bit of information is located far away in the input sequence (let’s say at the very beginning of it)?
-The Encoder should generate a representation of the whole input in a single vector, making it very hard for that signal to traverse intact all LSTM cells and reach the layer output.
+The Encoder should generate a representation of the whole input in a single vector, making it very hard for that signal to traverse intact all Recurrent cells and reach the layer output.
 That’s why “vanilla” Seq2seq struggle in translating long pieces of text.
 (The introduction of bidirectional Recurrent layers improved significantly the performance of RNNs, but it alleviated the problem rather than solving it.)